-Customer service work isn’t all bad.
-In fact, being a contact center agent can be incredibly rewarding.
-This task-oriented job keeps agents busy and offers worthwhile opportunities that can brighten their day.
 The hard work is worth it when you win back a customer or solve a problem that gets met with tears of joy.
 As a manager, you get the opportunity to highlight the beauty of this powerful career.
-And, it starts with motivation.
+And, it all starts with motivation.

-Finding the right way to motivate each individual agent can get tricky and time intensive quickly, but let me lay out some ways to motivate your employees so they’ll stick around and enjoy their job more.
+Finding the right intrinsic motivation for each call center agent can get tricky and time intensive, but let me map out how to motivate your employees so they’ll stick around and enjoy their jobs.

 First, understand how motivation works.